4 TV Romances between Older Women and Younger Men…

 Dallas (1978-91) of course has to get a mention.
 In the 1980s, poor little John Ross isn’t coping due to the stress of recent dramas – a fire at Southfork and his parents’ fighting – so parents Sue Ellen (Linda Gray) and JR (Larry Hagman) are recommended that he needs to go to a children’s camp to help him.
 So on his dispatch to camp, the Ewing parents are introduced to young camp counsellor Peter – otherwise known as Peeder in our household – played by Chris Atkins.

 He has an obvious attraction between him and the delightful Sue Ellen.
 Chris Atkins was previously known for his part in the Blue Lagoon (1980) where his character was deserted on a desert island with Brooke Shields and wore very little.
-As
+And for singing in The Pirate Movie (1982) As

 Outlander‘s Claire and Jamie Fraser